Why Eye Exams Are Essential for Kids’ Vision

 Protect your kids’ vision with annual eye exams

 The American Optometric Association recommends that infants should have an initial eye exam between six and 12 months of age.
-Preschoolers, aged three to five, should be seen once.
-When a child enters school, or at about six years of age, it’s encouraged that they are seen annually.
+Preschoolers, aged three to five, should be seen at least once.
+When a child enters school, or at about six years of age, annual exams are encouraged.

 If you suspect a vision injury or potential loss of eyesight, or your child complains about blurred vision, visit your provider as soon as possible.

-Vision insurance from Delta Dental of Iowa helps keep your family’s eyes healthy
+Vision insurance from Delta Dental of Iowa helps keep eyes healthy

 Delta Dental of Iowa offers DeltaVision plans for individuals and for employers.
-These plans cover exams, frames, contact lenses, and even laser correction procedures, as well as discounts on lenses, at participating providers.
+These plans cover exams, frames, contact lenses, and laser correction procedures, as well as offer discounts on lenses at participating providers.

 Interested in learning more about DeltaVision?
 Click here.